 If you want to avoid having the IRS empty out your bank account, your best bet is to call a pro and begin negotiations.
 A payment plan can help take a lot of heat off your back and keep you in good graces with the IRS – as long as you’re diligent about your payments.
 The IRS offers different payment methods, including a simple sum, multiple lump sums paid in 180 days or less (short-term plan), and a monthly installment plan lasting longer than 180 days.

+Under most circumstances, you can set up and pay your dues via the Electronic Federal Tax Payment System, through a checking or savings account on the IRS’s Direct Pay page, or by check/money order.
 When applying for a short-term or long-term payment plan, the IRS will double-check your qualifications based on how much you owe, and whether you’re up-to-date on your tax returns (you will have to continue filing them even if you owe the IRS money).

 Approach a Tax Professional